seanrada/Objective-C-Style-Guide/README.md

 # Objective-C-Style-Guide

 This style guide outlines the coding conventions to be used for all Rigil Corp.'s Objective-C projects.
-This will keep our code consistent as we expand our mobile team.
+This will keep code consistent as we expand our mobile team.

 ## Background